Is It Time to Throw out the Webinar Best Practice Playbook?

 Interactivity with your audience is crucial for a successful webinar, especially in times like the COVID-19 crisis, according to Daniel Burstein, senior director of content and marketing at MECLABS Institute.
 “There's nothing worse than rambling on and on and ignoring your audience,” Burstein said.
 “If it is not interactive, why should your audience go to the effort to watch at a specific time?
 They could just be watching a video instead.
 After all, a webinar is just a live video.
 So the webinar has to be what TV execs call appointment viewing.
 Why should they pay attention?
 They could just zone out and check their email, or hop off the webinar entirely.”

-Given the current COVID-19 stay-at-home orders, this interactivity is probably more important today than it ever was, he added.
+Given the current stay-at-home orders, this interactivity is probably more important today than it ever was, he added.
 It’s about answering the audience's questions, learning from the audience, allowing them to connect with each other, and, for today's unique challenges, just fostering some virtual human connection.
 “This all really ties into my bigger tip: make it about the customer,” Burstein said.
 “Put the customer first.
 While webinars usually don't have a monetary cost, they are not free: customers pay with their time and information.
 So a webinar is essentially a product that should deliver value.”

 Related Article: Virtual Events Will Not Replace Face-to-Face Events